mhnd6/TextFileSolution/README.md

 # TextFileSolution

-Manage CRUD operations using simple Text file to store contacts informations.
+Manage contacts information on a simple Text file to store and implement CRUD operations.

 ## Lnaguages and Tools
 - Visual studio